ovh/docs/pages/public_cloud/compute/transfer_instance_backup_from_one_datacentre_to_another/guide.en-gb.md

 ---
-title: 'Transfer an Instance backup from one OpenStack region to another'
+title: Transfer an instance backup from one OpenStack region to another
-excerpt: 'This guide will show you how to transfer an Instance backup from one OpenStack region to another while preserving the configuration and state of the Instance'
+excerpt: Find out how to transfer an instance backup from one OpenStack region to another while preserving the configuration and state of the instance
 updated: 2023-09-25
 ---

 ## Objective

-A situation may arise where you need to move your [Public Cloud Instance](https://www.ovhcloud.com/en-gb/public-cloud/){.external} from one OpenStack region to another, either because you would prefer to move to a newly available OpenStack region or because you want to migrate from OVHcloud Labs to Public Cloud.
+A situation may arise where you need to move your [Public Cloud instance](https://www.ovhcloud.com/en-gb/public-cloud/){.external} from one OpenStack region to another, either because you would prefer to move to a newly available OpenStack region or because you want to migrate from OVHcloud Labs to Public Cloud.

-**This guide will show you how to transfer an Instance backup from one OpenStack region to another while preserving the configuration and state of the Instance.**
+**This guide will show you how to transfer an instance backup from one OpenStack region to another while preserving the configuration and state of the instance.**

 ## Requirements

 In order to do the transfer, you will need an environment with:

 * OpenStack CLI.
-This guide details you how to [prepare the environment to use the OpenStack API](/pages/public_cloud/compute/prepare_the_environment_for_using_the_openstack_api){.external}
+This guide details you how to [prepare the environment to use the OpenStack API](/pages/public_cloud/compute/prepare_the_environment_for_using_the_openstack_api){.external}.
-* connectivity to OVHCloud OpenStack APIs.
+* Connectivity to OVHCloud OpenStack APIs.
-* available storage that matches the instance disk size (for temporary backup storage)
+* Available storage that matches the instance disk size (for temporary backup storage).

-This environment will be used as a 'Jump host' to transfer the backup from one region to another.
+This environment will be used as a "Jump host" to transfer the backup from one region to another.
 This environment can be an instance hosted on OVHCloud or your local machine.

-You will also need a [Public Cloud Instance](https://www.ovhcloud.com/en-gb/public-cloud/){.external} in your OVHcloud account
+You will also need a [Public Cloud instance](https://www.ovhcloud.com/en-gb/public-cloud/){.external} in your OVHcloud account.

 ## Instructions